 Such a careless insertion of an ad could start a public relations firestorm and ultimately damage a brand’s reputation.
 A brand safety system is all about preventing these kinds of things from happening.
 These examples are vivid and easy to understand, but they can make brand safety sound simpler than it is.

-Misconception #1: Brand safety is just about domain blacklists
+Misconception #1: Brand safety is just about domain exclusion lists

-One approach to enforcing brand safety is to simply draw up a blacklist of websites and apps that you know have inappropriate content, and then avoid buying impressions from any properties on that list.
+One approach to enforcing brand safety is to simply draw up an exclusion list of websites and apps that you know have inappropriate content, and then avoid buying impressions from any properties on that list.

 While this approach has some merit, it also has several serious drawbacks: